ntrtd/d365-agent/docs/guides/customizing-agents.md

 The CopilotKit UI offers several customization points:

-*   **Styling:** Customizing the look and feel of chat components (`<CopilotChat />`, `<CopilotPopup />`, etc.) using CSS or theming capabilities if provided by `shadcn/ui` (which `assistant-ui`, a similar library, is based on, and CopilotKit may have similar theming).
+*   **Styling:** Customize chat components (`<CopilotChat />`, etc.) via CSS or by leveraging CopilotKit's headless options for fully custom rendering.
-*   **Generative UI:**
-    *   Using CopilotKit's features to render custom React components within the chat messages.
-This is powerful for displaying complex data from D365 (e.g., tables, forms) or providing interactive elements related to the LangGraph agent's current state.
-    *   For example, if the LangGraph agent is in a "requires_approval" state, the UI could render approval buttons.
-*   **Frontend Actions:** Defining actions directly in the frontend using `useCopilotAction` if some simple UI-related tasks need to be exposed to the LLM without a full backend roundtrip (use with caution for complex logic).
+*   **Generative UI:** Design and implement custom React components that your LangGraph agents can instruct the UI to render.
+This is key for:
+    *   Displaying complex D365 data (tables, forms, status cards).
+    *   Creating interactive elements for human-in-the-loop steps (approval buttons, data correction forms).
+    *   The real-time rendering is facilitated by the **CoAgents Socket**.
+*   **Leveraging Copilot OS (Frontend) Features:**
+    *   **Frontend Actions (`useCopilotAction` in UI):** Implement UI-specific actions (e.g., theme changes, client-side input formatting) that don't need backend processing.
+    *   **Frontend RAG:** Use for instant, client-side information retrieval from local help docs or FAQs.
-*   **Context Provision (`useCopilotReadable`):** Providing relevant application context from the UI (e.g., currently viewed D365 record ID, user profile information) to the CopilotKit Runtime and subsequently to the LangGraph agents.
+*   **Context Provision (`useCopilotReadable`):** Make relevant UI state (e.g., current D365 entity in view, user preferences) readable by backend agents.
-*   **Custom Chat Components:** For advanced scenarios, you might build more custom chat experiences using CopilotKit's headless options or by composing its primitive components.
-*   **Handling Shared State (`useCoAgentState`):** Customizing how the data from the LangGraph agent's shared state is presented to the user (e.g., progress indicators, status messages, displaying intermediate results).
+*   **Handling Shared State (`useCoAgent`):** Customize how the UI subscribes to and displays data from the LangGraph agent's shared state (both final and predictive updates), including progress indicators and status messages.

 ## Best Practices

-*   **Clear Separation:** Keep D365 interaction logic within D365 MCP Server tools.
-Keep orchestration and state machine logic within LangGraph agents in `d365-agent-orchestrator`.
-Keep UI presentation logic in `d365-agent-ui`.
+*   **Clear Separation:** Maintain distinct responsibilities: D365 logic in MCP Server tools, orchestration in LangGraph agents (Master and Domain-Specific), UI presentation in `d365-agent-ui`.
-*   **Modularity in LangGraph:** Design LangGraph agents with well-defined, reusable nodes (tools/functions).
+*   **Modularity in LangGraph:** Design Domain-Specific Agents and their internal nodes to be modular and reusable.
+Customize the Master Orchestrator for clear routing.
 *   **Versioning:** Version your LangGraph agent definitions, MCP tools, and UI components.
 *   **Testing:**
     *   Unit test individual LangGraph nodes/tools.